 So many corners of paradise, which are wild and difficult to reach, and cannot be classified, not because of their limitless beauty, but literally because they cannot ensure, because of their very nature, the requirements and services asked for by the Foundation for Environmental Education.
 Sardinia's blue flag beaches make it unmistakeably, undeniably, the island of fabulously clean and crystal-clear seas and put it right at the top of everybody's summer holiday options.
 But it also pays attention above all to sustainability and environmental protection, services and safety, education and information on respecting coasts which are unpolluted for long sections.
-The recognition given by the FEE, which comes after a very strictly controlled selection process, has been awarded to 40 Sardinian beaches, located across fourteen municipalities: in the last two years there are three new entries: Sant'Antioco, with the beautiful beach of Maladroxia, Bari Sardo, with the Bucca ‘e Strumpu and Planargia beaches, and the celebrated Torre di Barì, and Trinità d’Agultu with La Marinedda and the Lunga beach, both of them pearls of the seaside village of Isola Rossa.
+The recognition given by the FEE, which comes after a very strictly controlled selection process, has been awarded to 38 Sardinian beaches, located across fourteen municipalities.
+In the last years there are three new entries: Sant'Antioco, with the beautiful beach of Maladroxia, Bari Sardo, with the Bucca ‘e Strumpu and the celebrated Torre di Barì, and Trinità d’Agultu with La Marinedda and the Lunga beach, both of them pearls of the seaside village of Isola Rossa.

 Including the two splendid beaches at Trinità d’Agultu, about half Sardinia's beaches which fly the blue flag are in Gallura.
 On the extreme northern tip of the island there is a stretch of sea that is worthy of a magazine cover, the long coast of the seaside municipality of Santa Teresa Gallura boasting four beaches that have won the award year after year: Rena Bianca, a jewel of a town, the beautiful Zia Culumba and two beaches at Capo Testa: Rena Ponente, on the 'neck' of the promontory and La Taltana-Santa Reparata in the south-western part of the 'head'.
 Heading north-east, we find the five Blue Flag beaches at another famous tourist destination, Palau.
 The flags are distributed across the beaches at the mouth of the river Liscia, in Palau Vecchio, Fronte Saline, Isolotto and at the surfers' paradise, Porto Polo, also known as s'Isuledda.
 Opposite the national park of the Maddalena archipelago stands out as a paradise of sustainable environment and biodiversity.
 In the two big islands of the archipelago, six beaches have received the award from the FEE: Bassa Trinita, Monti da Rena, Spalmatore and Punta Tegge at La Maddalena, Due Mari and the Relitto beach at Caprera.